top of page

 Mestia is small, remote, and quietly captivating with several outstanding restaurants.
 Rising throughout the town are Mestia’s iconic Svan towers, medieval stone structures that give the place its unmistakable silhouette.
 Built between the 9th and 12th centuries, these defensive towers once protected families and entire clans from invasions, avalanches, and feuds.
 Today, they stand like weathered sentinels, scattered among houses and fields, anchoring the town firmly in its history and giving Mestia a timeless, almost mythical feel—especially when dusted with fresh snow.

 Georgian cuisine is hearty, generous, and deeply comforting, designed for cold climates and long conversations.
 Evenings in Mestia were easy and unplanned.
 We usually ended up at Cafe Laila or Sunseti, the kind of places where skiers, guides, and locals all drift in without much thought.
-Plates of khinkali, kubdari, stews, and fresh bread arrive quickly—hearty, filling, and perfect after a long day on snow.
-Bottles of local Georgian wine followed just as naturally, often made in traditional qvevri, clay vessels buried underground, giving the wine a deep, earthy character.
+Plates of khinkali, kubdari, stews, and fresh bread arrive quickly—hearty, filling, and perfect after a long day on the snow.
+Bottles of local Georgian wine follow just as naturally, often made in traditional qvevri, clay vessels buried underground, giving the wine a deep, earthy character.
 Between the food, the qvevri wine, and the low hum of conversation, it was easy to forget how remote we were, even with the Caucasus looming just outside the window.

 With deep snow, minimal crowds, and huge natural features, the terrain beyond the groomers feels limitless.
-We found long, fall-line runs through untouched powder, natural half-pipes carved by wind and snow, and wide-open valleys that delivered thousands of vertical feet in a single descent.
+We found long, fall-line runs through untouched powder, natural half-pipes carved by wind and snow, and wide-open valleys that delivered hundreds of vertical feet in a single descent.

 Nikita’s (not his real name for obvious reasons) story stayed with me as much as the food.
 He’s Russian, but he fled the war because he couldn’t bring himself to fight—or kill—his Ukrainian brothers, and because staying and protesting would likely have cost him his life.
 We talked for a while, then he pulled out a bottle of vodka.
 We did a couple of shots right there in the shop—for peace, and for an end to the war.
 It was one of those moments travel gives you when you least expect it: standing in a small mountain town, eating an exceptional kebab, sharing vodka with a stranger, and realizing that skiing, food, and politics can collide in ways that feel quietly human and oddly hopeful.

-From Tetnuldi to Tblisi
+From Tetnuldi to Tbilisi

-After two outstanding days skiing Tetnuldi, we packed up in Mestia and pointed the car east, beginning the long drive across the country toward Gudauri.
+After two outstanding days skiing in Tetnuldi, we packed up in Mestia and pointed the car east, beginning the long drive across the country toward Gudauri.
 The route cut back through valleys and gorges, climbing and descending repeatedly as the Caucasus slowly rearranged itself around us.
 It was another full day behind the wheel—winding roads, changing weather, and long stretches where the mountains felt endless.

-En route we stopped at the Ananuri Monastery, where the Georgian Military Highway begins its steady climb into the high Caucasus.
+En route, we stopped at the Ananuri Monastery, where the Georgian Military Highway begins its steady climb into the high Caucasus.
 Perched above the turquoise waters of the Zhinvali Reservoir, the site felt like a clear marker of transition—leaving the lowlands behind and heading into more serious mountain territory.
 Stone towers and thick defensive walls rose sharply from the hillside, while the courtyard offered a quiet pause before the road tightened, climbed, and pulled us deeper into the range.

 Ananuri dates to the 16th and 17th centuries and is a fortified monastery complex rather than a single church, built by the dukes of Aragvi to control this strategically vital route.
 With its twin churches, watchtowers, and ramparts set against snow-dusted peaks and vivid blue water, it’s one of Georgia’s most recognizable landmarks.
-Historically a military stronghold and today a natural roadside stop, Ananuri captures just how quickly the landscape—and the mood—shifts as you move from valleys into the high Caucasus.
+Historically a military stronghold and today a natural roadside stop, Ananuri captures just how quickly the landscape—and the mood—shifts as you move from valleys into the mountains.

 We rolled into Gudauri as night fell, and booked ourselves into a local guesthouse.
 The evening bristled with après-ski parties, a very different scene from the one we left behind in Mestia.